sebaraj/sebaraj/README.md

 ## About Me
-- Junior at Yale studying Electrical Engineering and Computer Science
+- Senior at Yale studying Electrical Engineering and Computer Science
 - Passionate about the distributed systems, software at the HW/SW interface, and motorsports
 - Currently learning more about Rust, complex analysis, and South American cuisine
 - Some things I've done in 2025: